VictoriaNguyenMD/42-wildcard/README.md

 ## What is the Purpose of This Project?

-This Python project will use [Tweepy Library](https://www.tweepy.org/) and [Twitter API](http://docs.tweepy.org/en/latest/api.html#API.search) tools to scrape Twitter tweets in order to create a tweet visualization and sentiment analysis of a healthcare-related topic.
+This Python project will use [Tweepy Library](https://www.tweepy.org/) and [Twitter API](http://docs.tweepy.org/en/latest/api.html#API.search) tools to scrape Twitter tweets in order to create a tweet analysis of healthcare-related topic.
 After discovering how BlueDot used web scraping to quickly assess the potential outbreak of coronavairus, I became more interested in the applications of data mining and web scraping from nontraditional sources.
-This project therefore scrapes Twitter tweets, analyzes the emotional state of the collected data, and outputs a graphical display.
+This project therefore scrapes Twitter tweets to introduce twitter scaping.
+In addition, there are bonus functions such as analyzing the emotional state of the collected data and outputing graphical displays.

 ## Utilizing a Twitter Scraper to Analyze Healthcare Data